Book your shuttle bus transfer to the Blue Lagoon from Reykjavik city, Keflavik International Airport and vice versa.

 Either your plan is to stay in the cerulean water for a while before heading back to Reykjavik, or you want to linger on for several hours in the Blue Lagoon area to explore the massages, food and other treats, Blue Lagoon transfer can always accommodate you according to your plan with flexibility.

 The transfer is a reliable way assuring the quality of your day tour in Blue Lagoon, you can divert more energy on enjoying the otherworldly wonder surrounded by the volcanic landscape.
 Also, it provides the possibility of a perfect day tour starting in Reykjavik.
 You can join the Reykjavik Food Walk around noon before moving through the Reykjanes Peninsula to relish the day in Blue Lagoon.

-The immediate needs for most of the visitors after landing in Keflavik International Airport is to get to the capital region.
+The immediate need for most of the visitors after landing at Keflavik International Airport is to get to the capital region.
 Blue Lagoon nicely sits between those two cities leading an instant adventure for maverick travelers.
-It’s only 15-20 minute drive away from the airport, making it a perfect stop to wash away your travel fatigue.
+It’s only a 15-20 minute drive away from the airport, making it a perfect stop to wash away your travel fatigue.

-How wonderful would that be if you are welcomed in Iceland by the unique silky warmness!
+How wonderful would that be if you are welcomed in Iceland by its unique silky warmness!
 The timing makes it an experience of a lifetime.
-After the marvelous moment, you will board on the transfer bus again heading to your hotel room in the capital via the free drop-off service.
+After the marvelous moment, you will board the transfer bus again heading to your hotel room in the capital via the free drop-off service.

 As the most populated area in Iceland and the central hub for visitors to plan their itinerary, Reykjavik has a lot of awesome culture and tours to offer.
 When you expand your travel radius to Blue Lagoon, you need an efficient, convenient and cost-effective transfer.
 These options will hopefully help you make an informed decision.